celo-org/docs/docs/learn/celo-highlights.md

 ## The Platform for Mobile DeFi

-The Celo protocol provides a platform upon which the Celo community can create stabilized value digital assets.
-Named for the currencies they follow, Celo Dollars (cUSD) and Celo Euros (cEUR) are stablecoins that allow anyone to share value faster, cheaper and more easily from a mobile phone.
+The Celo protocol provides a platform upon which the Celo community can create stabilized value digital assets with Mento.
+Named for the currencies they follow, Celo Dollars (cUSD) and Celo Euros (cEUR) are Mento stablecoins that allow anyone to share value faster, cheaper and more easily from a mobile phone.

 The Celo protocol also includes mechanisms for [lightweight identity](../celo-codebase/protocol/identity) and [ultralight mobile](../celo-codebase/protocol/consensus/ultralight-sync) clients.